Kakutsa Cholokashvili: Emigration

 After leaving Georgia, Cholokashvili moved from Turkey to France, where many Georgian political émigrés had found refuge.
 He and his followers settled down at Viroflay, but received a cool welcome from the Leuville-sur-Orge-based Georgian government-in-exile, dominated by the Social-Democrats (Mensheviks).
 The Mensheviks treated Cholokashvili, a former nobleman, with suspicion, but were eager to exploit his standing among the Georgian nationalists for their political ends.
-On the other hand, Kakutsa (and many of his fellow military officers such as General Giorgi Kvinitadze) contemned the Mensheviks for their alleged disregard of national interests and indifference to the army.
+On the other hand, Kakutsa (and many of his fellow military officers such as General Giorgi Kvinitadze) condemned the Mensheviks for their alleged disregard of national interests and indifference to the army.
 Later in the 1920s, Cholokashvili was close to the right-wing nationalistic organization Tetri Giorgi.

 Making use of and contributing to further division among the Georgian émigrés, the Soviet intelligence leadership, especially, Lavrenty Beria, a Georgian, was able to infiltrate the expatriate Georgian community.
 Beria now targeted Cholokashvili, whose wife and children he held hostage.
 He even tried to bribe him into making a pro-Soviet recantation, but Cholokashvili demurred.
 Beria then foisted forged gold coins on Kakutsa and denounced him to the French police in 1927.
 Cholokashvili was arrested, but acquitted of charges.
 Cholokashvili was then framed for stealing French War Ministry funds.
 The Soviet agents also spread rumors that Kakutsa planned to assassinate the exiled Menshevik leaders, Noe Zhordania and Noe Ramishvili.
 Beria's designs were foiled as Kakutsa's health rapidly declined; he died of tuberculosis, in 1930, at the Plaz-Coutant sanatorium near Passy, Haute-Savoie.

 Cholokashvili was first buried at the Cimetière de Saint-Ouen.
 He was later reburied to the Leuville Cemetery of Georgian émigrés and, finally, to the Mtatsminda Pantheon in Tbilisi, Georgia's capital, in 2005.